alligrader/product/blastfurnace/presentations/session1.md

 ## A-Ha

-Our professor expressed frustrasting having to grade assignments manually.
+Our professor and TA expressed frustrasting having to grade assignments manually.

+We wanted to guage our projects' progress.

 ---

 ## Business Thesis

+Streamline and standardize the computer science grading experience.

 ----

 ### The Customer

+- University Professors.
-University professors.
+- University Departments.
+- Teaching Assistants.
+- Students.

 ----

 ### Customer's Pain Point

-Long hours of busy work.
+- [Professors and TAs:] Long hours of busy work.
+- [Departments:] Inconsistencies, adjunct onboarding.
+- [Students:] Grade-expectation limbo.

 ----

 ### Why the Customer Will Buy the Product

-Time saved.
+- [Professors and TAs:] Time saved.
+- [Departments:] Standard cirriculum.
+- [Students:] Version control.
+Immediate results.
+(Free for students.)

 ---